Lelo Siri 2

 Original Siri (red) versus Siri 2

 PLUS!
 Lelo’s 4-button configuration is really not the smartest way to go about this.
 It works fine for the steady vibration and music-inspired modes, but you have to simultaneously hold two buttons (either the + and – or the two arrows, I forget) for 5 seconds to turn on the stupid audio-responsive mode, anyway.
 It’s finicky and clumsy and not something I’m going to bother with.
 Sorry not sorry.
-That extra button that you’ll find on Ora 2 and other Insignia vibes would have been a much better option to control this addition setting, but I do understand that Lelo would have to redesign the control pad to
+That extra button that you’ll find on Ora 2 and other Insignia vibes would have been a much better option to control this additional setting, but I do understand that Lelo would have to redesign the control pad to

 So while I have plenty of negatives to say about Lelo’s newest Siri, I will probably keep it charged for use.
-Because it is a more-powerful version of a vibrator that I’ve already come to like, and the form factor works pretty well if I’ve got another vibe or dildo inserted.
+Because it is a more powerful version of a vibrator that I’ve already come to like, and the form factor works pretty well if I’ve got another vibe or dildo inserted.
 In fact, I really enjoyed using it in conjunction with Lelo’s Mona Wave, another new-ish vibe that I’ll be reviewing shortly.

 However, that’s not what Lelo wants us to focus on.
 It’s not the selling point, and I’m not sure if you can be sold when there are other alternatives for less than $100 that aren’t as frustrating and gimmicky!

-6 Comments
+7 Comments

 Songs I Want to Post